The Eternal Forest

 - The Howlings:

 The Howlings district spans the world both inside and outside Whitethrone’s walls.
 In fact, a gap in the wall allows the winter wolves something no other visitor to Whitethrone enjoys: unfettered entrance and egress without the inconvenience of guards and customs officials.
 The winter wolves don’t take too much advantage of the situation, and the amount of smuggling that goes on is manageable—a small price to pay for keeping key allies happy.
 Furthermore, when Randulf ordered the construction of Wulfstead, he crafted a powerful enchantment in the city, any Winter Wolf can take the form of a man, the better to deal with the humans of the city.
-Winter wolves in human form may be noticed by silver or white hair, and sometimes unusually large canines, but otherwise appear fully human.
+Winter wolves in human form may be noticed by silver or white hair, yellowish eyes, and sometimes unusually large canines, but otherwise appear fully human.
 This was for the good Winter Wolves who lived in the city under Randulf rule, but now is used to the advantage of the evil Winter Wolves who serve House Oldren.

 The intimidating structure known as the Iron Barracks looms above Whitethrone’s southeastern wall, and the grim, duty-bound aura of that edifice pervades the entire quarter.
 Ironside residences tend to be austere and utilitarian, and the decorative touches are fewer than elsewhere in the city.
 While the Oldren and those loyal to them residing here tend to be lower in rank and class than those living in Frosthall, they are the backbone of the human ranks of the military and see themselves as the backbone of its culture as well.